low-earth-orbit/notes/web-dev-starter-guide.md

 ## Additional Resources

 - [Teach Yourself Computer Science](https://teachyourselfcs.com/) covers the core courses in a typical Bachelor's degree program.
-After reflecting from what I learned in my CS degree, I recommend the following topics for non-CS backgrounders to make up missing theory:
+After reflecting on what I learned during my CS degree, I recommend the following topics for non-CS background people to fill in any missing theory:

   - Programming (Java or Python)
   - Databases